svanegmond/enemies-of-carlotta/README.markdown

 2.2 should also work.

-To **install**, edit Makefile, set the variables `bindir` and `man1dir`, and then run s`"make install` as root.
+To **install**, edit Makefile, set the variables `bindir` and `man1dir`, and then run `make install` as root.
 It is also available via `apt-get` in Debian and Ubuntu.

 Enemies of Carlotta is licensed using the GNU General Public License,